CIVITAS-John/website/_talks/2023-netlogo-ar.md

 location: "Chicago, IL, US"
 ---

-This demo presents NetLogo AR, an authoring toolkit designed to transform NetLogo agent-based computational models into room-scale AR experiences, aimed at enhancing learning by integrating real-world inputs and facilitating AR design for researchers, educators, and children.
+NetLogo AR is an authoring toolkit designed to transform NetLogo agent-based computational models into room-scale AR experiences, aimed at enhancing learning by integrating real-world inputs and facilitating AR design for researchers, educators, and children.

 > Chen, J., Horn, M. S., & Wilensky, U. J. (2023).
 NetLogo AR: Bringing Room-Scale Real-World Environments Into Computational Modeling for Children.
 Proceedings of the ACM Interaction Design and Children (IDC) 2023.